Hiring Student Visa Holders

 • F-1 students graduating with degrees in STEM fields (Science, Technology, Engineering or Math) may be eligible for a 24 month extension of their Post-Completion OPT work permission (STEM OPT).
 There are many details about the STEM OPT regulations that need further clarification.
 Before making any plans to hire an employee on STEM OPT please speak to your adviser in OISS.

-• J-1 students from other U.S. institutions may only work at Yale University if they have authorization from their J-1 program sponsor in the form of academic training (AT) or hardship employment (both authorizations will be in the form of a letter from the J program sponsor and include a notation on their DS-2019.)
+• J-1 students from other U.S. institutions may only work at Yale University if they have authorization from their J-1 program sponsor in the form of academic training (AT) or hardship employment (both authorizations will be in the form of a letter from the J program sponsor and include a notation on their DS-2019.).
+The Department of State has specified that Academic Training participants may work remotely no more than 40% of the time (e.g., two days out of five) when their host organizations have instituted partial remote policies and their sponsor has approved their hybrid program participation.
+Fully remote work is not permissible while on Academic Training.

 • The rules for hiring graduates of other U.S. colleges or universities are the same as hiring graduates of Yale University – see below.